klusta-team/spikedetekt2/dev/file_format/kwikformat_hdf5.md

 ### KWIK

-This HDF5 file contains all metadata related to the experiment, the spike times, clusters, events and aesthetic information about channel and cluster colors, the cluster groups, the channel positions and scaling, etc. The probe information is in channel_groups/channels/position, which is in microns relative to the whole multishank probe.

 Below is the structure of the KWIK file.
-Everything is a group, except fields with a star (*) which are attributes of their parents unless stated otherwise.
+Everything is a group, except fields with a star (*) which are either leaves (datasets: arrays or tables) or attributes of their parents.

     /kwik_version* [=2]
     /name*